robertdevore/pattern-pal/README.md

 ### 4. Does Pattern Pal store my API key securely?

-Yes, your API key is stored securely in the WordPress options table.
+Yes, your API key is stored securely in the WordPress® options table.